 - Root canals are topped with our beautiful, high quality porcelain crowns.

 Cone Beam CT Scanner Technology for Root Canals

 Here at Pence Family Dentistry, we utilize Cone Beam Scanner technology for root canal procedures in order to perform this procedure as efficiently as possible.
 A cone beam scanner CT scan will take highly detailed 3D scans of your mouth so that your dentist can be aware of the location of your nerves and tooth roots throughout the procedure.
 A CBCT scan will help your dentist perform your root canal in a way that seeks to minimize discomfort and avoid any damage.

 Many patients expect root canals to be very painful.
 What these patients don’t realize is that modern dentistry has come a long way.
 Thanks to the numbing medication we use you shouldn’t have any severe pain during your root canal procedure.
 You may experience some discomfort once the procedure is done, but nothing so severe that an over-the-counter pain reliever can’t help.

 For patients anxious about having a root canal done, sedation dentistry is a popular option.
 Sedation dentistry relieves the anxiety associated with a root canal procedure and relieves tooth sensitivity.
 Our sedation dentistry treatments in Indianapolis are popular for patients receiving a root canal, because sedation dentistry treatments allow them to feel completely comfortable in the chair.

 To find out more about root canal therapy, contact us at our office in Fishers.
 We would be happy to discuss the root canal procedure with you, and to answer any questions you might have.
-If you are suffering from a toothache in the Indianapolis area, including Fishers and Carmel, let Dr. Behner help you find relief today!
+If you are suffering from a toothache in the Indianapolis area, including Fishers, Noblesville & Carmel, let Dr. Pence, DDS, and Dr. Behner, DDS, help you find relief today!